Iacaruso-lab/AC-VC-paper/README.md

 # AC-VC-paper
-This is code to plot the figures for the 2P imaging section of Egea-Weiss*,Turner-Bridger* et al.(2025)
+This is code to plot the figures in Egea-Weiss*,Turner-Bridger* et al.(2025)
 The corresponding data will be made available after peer-review

 ## Installation
 First create a conda environment

-`conda create -n paperFigures python=3.9.12 `
+`conda create -n paperFigures python=3.9.12 numpy=1.22.3 pandas=1.5.3 scipy=1.7.3 matplotlib=3.5.1 imageio=2.9.0 statsmodels=0.13 jupyter seaborn`

 Activate environment